-Universal Authentication for A2A and MCP using DIDs, JWT, and WWW-Authenticate
+Universal Authentication for A2A and MCP using DIDs, JWT, and HTTPS

 Abstract

 A2A and MCP are two emergent standards for AI-based systems to communicate.
-Early work on A2A and MCP focused on services that were under the control of the developer and required little to no authentication support.
+Early work on A2A and MCP focused on using services that were under the control of the developer, or that the developer could easily acquire access keys for.
+An Agentic Web is forming that will flourish when any two agents, anywhere in the world, can establish trust and communicate with each other.

-This document proposes a solution that uses DIDs, JWT, and WWW-Authenticate to authenticate agents and MCP servers.
+This document proposes a lightweight solution that uses DIDs, JWT, and HTTP to authenticate A2A agents, MCP servers, and any other networked service.

 Network Architecture